codeforbtv/docs/local-cloud-proposal.md

 ### Lakecraft

 Lakecraft, a Code for BTV project, is an educational tool that engages youth and adults in science by gamifying the Lake Champlain Basin.
-Using a custom modification to Minecraft, the goal is to eventually have a tool that may be used at the ECHO Center, at home, by educational institutions, and serve as a model to educators.
+Using a custom modification to Minecraft, the goal is to eventually have a tool that may be used at the ECHO Center, at home, by educational institutions, and as a model to educators.

 ### School Juice